aclark4life/blog-2017/2012/08/10/all-my-python-packages-are-belong-to-github/index.rst

 .. post:: 2012/08/10
     :category: Plone

-*Including many Plone add-ons* Hi.
+**Including many Plone add-ons.**

+Hi.
 My name is Alex "please don't call them products" Clark.
 But you may call me aclark or aclark4life.
 In the spirit of continuing the `great git migration`_, and in order to `beta test pythonpackages.com`_, I've just moved the last of my Subversion repositories to GitHub.
 This means `any package I have Owner or Maintainer permission for on PyPI`_ now lives in one of 8 GitHub organizations, or my personal GitHub account on github.com.
 Great Success!

 PLONE DEVS: Y U NO MOVE REPOS?
 ------------------------------